cgiova/multimodal-xai-prostate/README.md

 Our experiments, conducted on the PI-CAI Grand Challenge dataset, demonstrate the potential of combining multimodal data and XAI techniques to advance prostate cancer diagnosis.
 By integrating MRI data such as Apparent Diffusion Coefficient (ADC), T2-weighted (T2w), and Diffusion-Weighted Imaging (DWI), along with tabular metadata, and employing a convolutional neural network enhanced by transfer learning, our study offers improved predictive performance, reliability, and interpretability in medical diagnostics and treatment decisions.

 ## Dataset
-The dataset used for the analisys is the one provided for the PI-CAI Grand Challenge [https://pi-cai.grand-challenge.org] \
+The dataset used for the analysis is the one provided for the [PI-CAI Grand Challenge](https://pi-cai.grand-challenge.org)
-Imaging data can be found here [https://zenodo.org/records/6624726]\
+Imaging data is available at [Zenodo](https://zenodo.org/records/6624726)\
-Annotations have been released and are maintained via: [github.com/DIAGNijmegen/picai_labels]
+Annotations have been released and are maintained via this [GitHub Repository](https://github.com/DIAGNijmegen/picai_labels)

 ## Workflow
 ![Workflow XAI Prostate](images/framework_prostate.png)